undreamai/LLMUnity/README.md

 - `Port` port of the LLM server (if `Remote` is set)
 - `Num Retries` number of HTTP request retries from the LLM server (if `Remote` is set)
 - `API key` API key of the LLM server (if `Remote` is set)
-- <details><summary><code>Save</code> save filename or relative path</summary> If set, the chat history and LLM state (if save cache is enabled) is automatically saved to file specified. <br> The chat history is saved with a json suffix and the LLM state with a cache suffix. <br> Both files are saved in the [persistentDataPath folder of Unity](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).</details>
+- <details><summary><code>Cache Filename</code> save filename or relative path</summary> If set, the LLM state (if save cache is enabled) is automatically saved to file specified. <br> The LLM state is saved with a cache suffix. <br> The file is saved in the [persistentDataPath folder of Unity](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).</details>
-- `Save Cache` select to save the LLM state along with the chat history.
+- `Save Cache` select to save the LLM state.
 The LLM state is typically around 100MB+.
 - `Debug Prompt` select to log the constructed prompts in the Unity Editor

 #### 🗨️ Chat Settings